 What to Expect at the Stone Mountain Highland Games

 Typically, this event has pipe and drum bands competing and performing.
 If you have never heard a massed pipe and drum band, you just have not lived!
-Throughout the weekend each band will be judged individually for the overall competition, but best of all is the massed band performances that will make every hair stand on end.
+Throughout the weekend each band is usually judged individually for the overall competition, but best of all is the massed band performances that will make every hair stand on end.

-The performers are all talented and vested in educating the public about the tradition of Scottish music so don’t feel shy about letting the kiddos ask someone about their bagpipes or drums.
-If they aren’t in the middle of rehearsing, you’ll probably get the history of the pipes and a little show.
+The performers are all talented and vested in educating the public about the tradition of Scottish music, their bagpipes or drums.

 A family favorite is the dance stages where performers of all ages compete for ribbons and national standings.
 Scottish Highland dance has a long, rich history and is fascinating to watch.
 Despite the fact that it is a competition, the announcers make a point to explain the history and intricacies of each dance to the spectators.

 Just a warning: your little girl might be begging you for a pair of ghillies to stomp around in at home.
 Once this is back as an in-person event, if you want to cut a rug while you’re there, stop by the Royal Scottish Country Dance Society’s stage to pick up some new moves and join in the dancing.
 All ages are included and the children love the experience!

 Animals at the Stone Mountain Highland Games

-Also keep an eye out as you walk through the festival for the hawk handlers.
-While you have your picture made with a trained red-tail hawks are amazing.
+The festival typically has hawk handlers too.
+The trained red-tail hawks are amazing.
 I’m hoping you will still be able to hear about how this group keeps the tradition of trained hunting hawks alive right here in Georgia.

 One aspect that makes the Highland Games such a family-oriented event are all the Scottish families, which we call clans.
 Each clan is comprised of multiple family surnames (septs).
 At the Highland Games, all of the clans have tents.
 It is uncertain how this will be handled virtually.